na-na-hi/renget/archive/vpmdcloverpb.md

 >Most adventures he actually dares to go on are to obtain mundane items the guild is mysteriously missing

 >Chespin is accompanied at all times by a Wooper who is obsessed with the stories of humans coming to his world.
 Upon learning Chespin was once human, he leapt at the opportunity to live out the stories he grew up reading
+>Cheerfulness and enthusiasm is what Wooper's all about.
+It'd take someone doing something very serious to make him mad.
 >Wooper frequently pesters Chespin to go on missions and treasure hunts, is enthusiastic to the point of obsession
 >Wooper tends to be treated as a living gun by Chespin in battle, being carried by his vines
 >While unusually skilled at fighting with moves like Earth Power, Wooper is reckless and frail.
 Even just one moderately hard hit will knock him out
 >Due to this, Chespin prioritizes protecting Wooper from harm in battle, even going so far as to use himself as a shield
 >Chespin can't shake the feeling that something seems a little off about him
->Despite that mild worry, the two are almost never seen apart.
+>Despite that concern, the two are almost never seen apart.
 >Should something happen to Wooper, Chespin will ignore everything else, even immense fears, to get him back.
 >Other guild members trick Wooper into repeating memes, with the promise that the phrases are "human detectors"

+>Together, Chespin and Wooper form Team Cozy.
+The treasures they seek are more mundane things such as comfy blankets, tasty foods, and pretty much anything that helps one relax.

 ###Mindy
 >A Mew that was found knocked out on the side of the road by Chespin and Wooper